Christopher-Erick/Portfolio-website/README.md

 A comprehensive Django-based portfolio website for showcasing cybersecurity expertise, projects, and professional experience.

+## ⚠️ Important Notice

+If you've deployed this application and it's missing personal information or projects, please see [FIX_DEPLOYMENT.md](FIX_DEPLOYMENT.md) for instructions on how to populate your database with the necessary data.

 ## Project Overview

 This portfolio website is designed for cybersecurity professionals to showcase their skills, projects, and experience.
 It features a modern, responsive design with dark/light mode support and interactive elements.